peterhry/peterhrynkow.com/_posts/2019-07-13-why-frameworks.md

-The tooling required for transpiling and bundling, can make getting into web development today feel overwhelming.
+I get it, tooling required for transpiling and bundling, can make getting into web development today feel overwhelming.

 For some projects, a framework is overkill.
 I wouldn't recommend Angular for a blog.

-A few days ago I posted a tweet that created a bit of a stir:

 > I don't bother with frameworks, I just use vanilla JavaScript.